 Adidas are not the first brand that springs to mind when it comes to cycling gear despite a heritage in the sport that includes once providing kit to Team Sky, but the German sports behemoth has come up with a new line of warm weather clothing, including the Supernova Climachill jersey.
-Now admittedly, the name doesn’t really conjure up long days in the saddle under the scorching sun of southern France (more like a dodgy legal high some festival goer might ingest before heading to the Shangri-La stage at Glastonbury).
+Having got my hands on an Adidas coupon, I thought now was a good time to try a brand of cycling gear I had typically stayed away from.
+Admittedly, the name doesn’t really conjure up long days in the saddle under the scorching sun of southern France (more like a dodgy legal high some festival goer might ingest before heading to the Shangri-La stage at Glastonbury).
 But what’s in a name.

 The jersey features all sorts of innovations which Adidas assure us will keep riders cool when the mercury is rising: specifically it has “aluminium cooling spheres”, “polar fibres” and “sub-zero yarns”.